willhunt914/robot-arm/README.md

 The goal of this project was to create a robot arm of our choice.
 We chose to create two, one arm(the control arm) and the main arm.
 The purpose of the control arm was to be able to freely move with those movements being mirrored onto the main arm.

+At first, we wanted to have an arm that with list of set motions but we chose to do the arm because it would be easier and have more range.

 [project plan](https://docs.google.com/document/d/1N13CiAop0agVnEHup3wdvLUEAzarODgKqOfmiuRUrMs/edit)